JavidMoradi/CS102-Project/Group/Javid Morad_Personal log.md

 Find some good replacements for our remaining part.
 I updated README layout, as well as, the scheme of the meetings and personal logs.

 ### ~ week #14 ( 2/05/2020 - 8/05/2020 ) ~
+In this week I mostly focused on the design of the project, and I do believe that I managed to provide something reasonable both for myself and rest of the group; however, my professor mentioned that the design may look goodb, but it is not satisfactory, as well as, it may not seem as it used to be in older versions of JDK.
+Also, I have to make a better layout management.

 ****